sodadata/docs/soda-sql/sql_metrics.md

       - invalid_percentage == 0
 ```

-The example above defines metric groups at the **column level**, but you can also define metric groups at the **table level** so as to use the individual metrics from the group in tests in multiple columns.
+The example above defines metric groups at the **column level**, but you can also define metric groups at the **dataset level** so as to use the individual metrics from the group in tests in multiple columns.
 See example below.

 ```yaml
 table_name: demodata